-We are a nonprofit organization dedicated to helping young athletes develop passion for sport, health, and fitness.
+We are a nonprofit organization dedicated to helping young people develop passion for sport, health, and fitness.

-We utilize the latest technology to help young athletes accelerate their skill development.
+We utilize the latest technology to help young people accelerate their motivation and learning.

 Why Now Performance Baseball

 While there are many things that drive us to do what we do, there are a few key issues that fuel our fire:

 - Youth sports are on the decline and social issues such as child obesity, depression, early drug and alcohol use and suicides are rising.
 We are concerned.

 - Recent research states approximately 30% of youth ages 6-12 are inactive.
 Meaning that they participate in than 1 day per week of structured or informal sport/play activities.
 To add to that, as household income decreases inactivity increases.
 We want to get more young people active.

 - The economic impact of inactivity is $147 billion, this is twice the federal education budget.
 We think that this changes with our youth.